Readit News logoReadit News

 And I still don’t think it works.

-theamk · 10 months ago
+theamk · a year ago

 This needs working schema migration process, including ability to undo schema change if the new column tanks the performance or breaks stuff.